Dcwind/customer-churn-mlops/README.md

 - **Target Variable**: Churn (Outcome: Yes/No)
 - **Features**: Customer demographics, account information, and service usage details

-The dataset is small, facilitating fast iteration during development.
+The dataset is small, enabling fast iteration during development, while still being rich enough to support a complete demonstration of the MLOps workflow.

 ---